CZDanol/streamdeck-discordmixer/README.md

 6. From the OAuth2 tab, copy `Client ID` and `Client secret` and paste it in the deck button details.
 7. Click on the deck button.
 Discord will ask you for some permissions & firewall and stuff.
 8. Done.

+**Don't play with the configuration of the buttons in the Volume Mixer profile unless you know what you're doing.**

 ## Third-party libraries & stuff
 * Qt 6 (tested on Qt 6.2.1 MSVC 2019 Win x64)